tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

 Although the examples use annotation based mappings, you are not required to do so.
 [Read more][doctrine-bundle-mapping-config].

+!!! info
-_The configuration is added automatically when using Symfony Flex._
+    The configuration is automatically added when using Symfony Flex

 ## Mapping Entities